Git-Mastery: Lessons

 the missing commits]

-Target Now, you wish to bring over those missing commits to your clone, taking it from the state L1 to state L2 (as given in the diagram above).
+Target Now, you want to bring those missing commits into your clone, taking it from state L1 to state L2 (as shown in the diagram above).

 Preparation